-If implemented then it will affect all dog owners.
+These changes affect all dog owners.
 Especially if their dogs show any signs of aggression both indoors and outside.

 I am often concerned about the very emotive language used by today’s media, that includes, Newspapers, Television, Radio and the Internet.

-In many cases the dogs will be described as Staffordshire Bull Terriers (SBT's).
-In the next sentence we may hear the term “devil dogs” They may often go on to describe gangs of hoodies, hanging about street corners with their vicious dogs.
+In many cases, the dogs will be described as Staffordshire Bull Terriers (SBT's).
+In the next sentence, we may hear the term “devil dogs” They may often go on to describe gangs of hoodies, hanging about street corners with their vicious dogs.

-We then hear that the most common dog in Battersea Dogs Home and other animal welfare re-homing organisations is of course the Staffie.
+We are told they are used as status symbols and weapons for terrorising other gang members, and innocent bystanders.
+We then hear that the most common dog in Battersea Dogs Home and other animal welfare re-homing organisations are the Staffies.

+Many of my clients will cross the road to pass this “Devil Dog” and many are fearful of their reputation, especially as they assume they are all inter-human aggressive.
 It may come as somewhat of a surprise to find that this could not be further from the truth.
 These poor dogs are being unfairly stigmatised by the media and the general public.

 They assume these dogs are highly dangerous to any human or dog.
 That assumption is often incorrect, especially when it relates to people and children